Marble polishing Services

 • Polishing uses finer grit abrasives to buff natural stone to a high-gloss, reflective shine.
 This produces a glassy, smooth, polished surface.

-• Polishing is done after honing to refine further and protect the stone’s appearance.
+• Polishing is done after honing to refine the finish further and prepare it for the sealing process.

 • Polished natural stone has a wet-look shine and reflective polished surfaces.
-The glossiness enhances the beauty and colour of the stone.
+The glossiness enhances the beauty and colour of the stone, leaving it ready for sealing.

 Proper care and cleaning are essential for preserving the beauty of your natural stone surfaces.
 Follow these tips to keep honed and polished stone finishes looking their best: